Small modular reactor: Future challenges

 Proponents say that nuclear energy with proven technology can be safer; the nuclear industry contends that smaller size will make SMRs even safer than larger conventional plants.
 This is because the main problem associated with nuclear meltdowns is the decay heat that is present after reactor shutdown, which would be much lower for SMRs because of their lower power output.
 Critics say that many more small nuclear reactors pose a higher risk, requiring more transportation of nuclear fuel and also increasing the production of radioactive waste.
 SMRs require new designs with new technology, the safety of which has yet to be proven.

+SMRs remain facing a distinct engineering risk of corrosion affecting critical systems and materials.
+Particularly in SMR systems that use liquid metals or molten salts cooling techniques.
+Lack of a licensing process and safety framework has left limited SMRs in preventing potential corrosion levels produced in alternative SMR designs.

 Until 2020, no truly modular SMRs had been commissioned for commercial use.
 In May 2020, the first prototype of a floating nuclear power plant with two 30 MW_{e} reactors – the type KLT-40 – started operation in Pevek, Russia.
 This concept is based on the design of nuclear icebreakers.
 The operation of the first commercial land-based, 125 MW_{e} demonstration reactor ACP100 (Linglong One) is due to start in China by the end of 2026.

+The introduction of SMRs has sparked social and institutional concern.
+Nuclear projects are of policy agendas, meaning centralization of SMRs.
+The distribution of SMRs has culminated in criticism and discussion of risk towards communities affected by lack of flexible energy.
+As any other energy source, communities are left out and potential environmental issues are needed to be assessed given the rate of expansion of SMR.
+In 2026, Natixis Corporate and Investment Banking reported that the SMR sector was still far from commercial reality and was entering a phase where engineering ambition must confront regulatory complexity, financing realities and industrial execution.